 Bathroom trends have changed over the years, with many homeowners forgoing a tub in the master bath in favor of a larger, walk-in shower.
 But for those homeowners who have enough space for both, many are opting to install soaker tubs to achieve a “spa-like” experience.

 New bathroom technologies such as steam showers, body sprays, hydro-massage showerheads, towel warmers, and radiant-heat floors, soothe tired muscles, relax the body, and calm the mind.
 But nothing can replace a relaxing soak in a deep tub.

-The trend today is to install freestanding soaking tubs rather than Jacuzzis with loud jets or built-in tubs that take up space, but aren’t often used.
+The trend today is to install freestanding bathtubs rather than Jacuzzis with loud jets or built-in tubs that take up space but aren’t often used.
 The tubs also come in a wide range of materials and finishes, such as wood, copper, and enamel, and often feature accents like old-fashioned claw feet or more modern shapes.

 There are a variety of materials for soaking tubs.